github/site-policy/Policies/github-terms-of-service.md

 | [Q. Changes to these Terms of Service](#q-changes-to-these-terms) | We may modify this agreement, but we will give you 30 days' notice of changes that affect your rights. |
 | [R. Miscellaneous](#r-miscellaneous) | Please see this section for legal details including our choice of law. |

-### The GitHub Terms of Service
+## The GitHub Terms of Service
 Effective date: November 13, 2019

+### Section Headings and Summaries
+Throughout this Agreement, each section includes titles and sometimes brief summaries of the following terms and conditions.
+These section titles and brief summaries (summaries are preceded by the text 'Short version:') are not legally binding—you can completely ignore the summaries to reduce your reading.

 ### A. Definitions
 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

 1. An "Account" represents your legal relationship with GitHub.
 A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
 “Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User Account can be a member of any number of Organizations.
 2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
 Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
+These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
+Occasionally, websites owned by GitHub may provide different or additional terms of service.
+If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
 3. "Beta Previews" mean software, services, or features identified as alpha, beta, preview, early access, or evaluation, or words or phrases with similar meanings.
 4. “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, articles, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
 "Your Content" is Content that you create or own.
 5. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 6. The “Service” refers to the applications, software, products, and services provided by GitHub, including any Beta Previews.
 7. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the Account; or that directs the use of the Account in the performance of its functions.
-A User must be at least 13 years of age.
-Special terms may apply for business or government Accounts (See [Section B(5): Additional Terms](#5-additional-terms)).
 8. The “Website” refers to GitHub’s website located at [github.com](https://github.com/), and all content, services, and products provided by GitHub at or through the Website.
 It also refers to GitHub-owned subdomains of github.com, such as [education.github.com](https://education.github.com/) and [pages.github.com](https://pages.github.com/).
-These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
-Occasionally, websites owned by GitHub may provide different or additional terms of service.
-If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.

 ### B. Account Terms
 **Short version:** *User Accounts and Organizations have different administrative controls; a human must create your Account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free Account.
 You alone are responsible for your Account and anything that happens while you are signed in to or using your Account.
 You are responsible for keeping your Account secure.*

 #### 1. Account Controls
+You only need to read the second bullet point below if you are dealing with an Organization.
 - Users.
 Subject to these Terms, you retain ultimate administrative control over your User Account and the Content within it.
 - Organizations.
 The "owner" of an Organization that was created under these Terms has ultimate administrative control over that Organization and the Content within it.
 Within the Service, an owner can manage User access to the Organization’s data and projects.
 An Organization may have multiple owners, but there must be at least one User Account designated as an owner of an Organization.
 If you are the owner of an Organization under these Terms, we consider you responsible for the actions that are performed on or through that Organization.

 #### 2. Required Information
-You must provide a valid email address in order to complete the signup process.
-Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a [paid Account](#k-payment), in which case additional information will be necessary for billing purposes.
+The following information is required:
+- A valid email address to complete the signup process.
+- If you represent a legal entity, certain information about the legal entity.
+- For [paid Accounts](#k-payment), certain information for billing purposes.

+Other information requested (which could include your real name) is optional.

 #### 3. Account Requirements
-We have a few simple rules for User Accounts on GitHub's Service.
 - You must be a human to create an Account.
 Accounts registered by "bots" or other automated methods are not permitted.
-We do permit machine accounts:
+We do permit machine accounts.
+When you need to deal with, or know about, machine accounts, make sure you have read the following separately bullet-pointed text (otherwise you can skip it):
-- A machine account is an Account set up by an individual human who accepts the Terms on behalf of the Account, provides a valid email address, and is responsible for its actions.
+    * A machine account is an Account set up by an individual human who accepts the Terms on behalf of the Account, provides a valid email address, and is responsible for its actions.
 A machine account is used exclusively for performing automated tasks.
 Multiple users may direct the actions of a machine account, but the owner of the Account is ultimately responsible for the machine's actions.
 You may maintain no more than one free machine account in addition to your free User Account.
-- One person or legal entity may maintain no more than one free Account (if you choose to control a machine account as well, that's fine, but it can only be used for running a machine).
+- One person or legal entity may maintain no more than one free Account (you can choose to control a machine account as well, but it can only be used for running a machine).
 - You must be age 13 or older.
-While we are thrilled to see brilliant young coders get excited by learning to program, we must comply with United States law.
+This requirement is related to our compliance with United States law.
 GitHub does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User’s Account immediately](#l-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country’s minimum age may be older; in such a case, you are responsible for complying with your country’s laws.
 - Your login may only be used by one person — i.e., a single login may not be shared by multiple people.
 A paid Organization  may only provide access to as many User Accounts as your subscription allows.
 - You may not use GitHub in violation of export control or sanctions laws of the United States or any other applicable jurisdiction.
+You can read the following bullet point for more information (if you don't need more information, you can just skip it):
-You may not use GitHub if you are or are working on behalf of a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) or a person subject to similar blocking or denied party prohibitions administered by a U.S. government agency.
+    * You may not use GitHub if you are or are working on behalf of a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) or a person subject to similar blocking or denied party prohibitions administered by a U.S. government agency.
 GitHub may allow persons in certain sanctioned countries or territories to access certain GitHub services pursuant to U.S. government authorizations.
 For more information, please see our [Export Controls policy](https://help.github.com/en/articles/github-and-export-controls).

 #### 4. User Account Security
-You are responsible for keeping your Account secure while you use our Service.
-We offer tools such as two-factor authentication to help you maintain your Account's security, but the content of your Account and its security are up to you.
+We offer tools (such as two-factor authentication) to help you maintain your Account's security, but you are ultimately responsible for keeping your Account (and its Content) secure while you use our Service.
 - You are responsible for all content posted and activity that occurs under your Account (even when content is posted by others who have Accounts under your Account).
 - You are responsible for maintaining the security of your Account and password.
 GitHub cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 - You will promptly [notify GitHub](https://support.github.com/contact) if you become aware of any unauthorized use of, or access to, our Service through your Account, including any unauthorized use of your password or Account.

 #### 5. Additional Terms
 In some situations, third parties' terms may apply to your use of GitHub.
 For example, you may be a member of an organization on GitHub with its own terms or license agreements; you may download an application that integrates with GitHub; or you may use GitHub to authenticate to another service.
 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

+When you have become, or if you already are:
+- a government User,
+- a User accessing or using any GitHub Service in a government capacity, OR
+- signed up for GitHub Enterprise Cloud,

+you are obligated to observe the rest of this section B. Otherwise, you can just skip reading the rest of this section.

 If you are a government User or otherwise accessing or using any GitHub Service in a government capacity, this [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies to you, and you agree to its provisions.